teterabOb/teterabOb/README.md

 - 👋 Hi, I’m @teterabOb
 - 👀 I’m interested in disruptive technologies
 - 🌱 I’m currently learning solidity for developing smart contracts
-- 💞️ I’m looking to collaborate on BlockChain projects as DeFi, Developing Tokens
+- 💞️ I’m looking to collaborate on BlockChain projects.
 - 📫 How to reach me, right here

 <!---